Evolving genealogies in cultural evolution, the descendant process, and the number of cultural traits: The model

-It has been shown by \citet[Theorem~2.3]{BaakeEsercitoHummel2023} that the type-frequency process of the Moran model with mutation and frequency-dependent selection on the one hand and the line-counting process of the killed ASG on the other hand are in factorial moment duality with each other.
+The type-frequency process of the Moran model with resampling, frequency-dependent selection, as well as deleterious and beneficial mutation on the one hand and the line-counting process of the corresponding ASG variant on the other hand are in factorial moment duality with each other \citep[Theorem~2.3]{BaakeEsercitoHummel2023}.
 This translates into the factorial moment duality between the type-frequency process of the above single-trait learning model and the line-counting process of the corresponding untyped ALG as follows.
 For $z,m \in \NN_0$, let

 denote the falling factorial.
 The processes $(X(t))_{t \geq 0}$ and $(Y(\tau))_{\tau \geq 0}$ are dual with respect to the duality function

 that is, $(X(t))_{t \geq 0}$ and $(Y(\tau))_{\tau \geq 0}$ satisfy the relation